-As a guideline, the FTSE 100 generates around 20% of profits from within the UK, which means it is very geographically diverse and is why its movements often don’t correlate with the UK economy.
+As a guideline, the FTSE 100 generates around 20% of its profits from within the UK.
+That makes it very geographically diverse, which is why its movements often don’t correlate with the UK economy.

 As another example, the UKVI Model Portfolio has a policy of having no more than 50% of revenues generated from within the UK.